POV inspector with 43 years of experience works to keep Bavaria community safe

 |0

-This work, POV inspector with 43 years of experience works to keep Bavaria community safe [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, POV inspector with 43 years of experience works to keep Bavaria community safe, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-POV inspector with 43 years of experience works to keep Bavaria community safe